The Green Room

 These spacious and elaborate accommodations exude the very essence of the Victorian era.

-The soothing shade of green selected for this glorious guest room complements the second floor view of the lush gardens, densely wooded nature preserve and croquet lawn.
+The organic shade of green chosen for this glorious guest room complements the second floor view of the lush gardens, densely wooded nature preserve and croquet lawn.
 Homes built during this period were designed to take advantage of the gentle breezes and pure mountain air, with many windows, expansive verandas, terraces and decks.

-A visit to The Oaks Bed and Breakfast, and a stay in The Green Room, is to create mountain memories to last a lifetime!
+A visit to The Oaks Bed and Breakfast and a relaxing stay in The Green Room, is to create mountain memories to last a lifetime!

 - Winter-Spring Special 20% Off!